20481A5450/Analyzing-Customer-Feedback-Sentiment-For-Restaurants/README.md

 ### Usage

-1. Collect customer feedback data and place it in the \zomato.csv\ file.
+1. Collect customer feedback data and place it in the 'zomato.csv\' file.
 2. Run the analysis script:

    ```sh